cristina-j/QA-Mini-Projects/Mini Project 1/README.md

 ---

 ## Why I created these
 I’m learning Python as part of my transition from **Manual QA → QA Engineer**.
+What I have learned next is what a function is and how to define it.
 This project helped me practice:
 - Writing if/else logic to check valid vs invalid login attempts
 - Thinking in terms of positive and negative test cases
 - Understanding how to refactor code into functions for reusability